KUMARHKR/ultimateScraperUsingLLM/README.md

 **Outcome:**
 The project successfully scraped and compiled a detailed dataset of business listings, including enriched data from business websites.
 This dataset can be utilized for various applications, such as fraud detection models, market analysis, and business intelligence.

-**Portfolio Showcase:**
-This project demonstrates my ability to build and deploy advanced web scraping solutions, integrate multiple Python libraries for data extraction, and address common data science challenges such as class imbalance.
-It showcases my skills in handling real-world data extraction tasks, making it a valuable addition to my freelancing portfolio on Upwork and Freelancer.